 - Dedicated short range communications: For inter-vehicle comms and related applications

-The data networks group research work focuses on WAN network technologies, Quality of Service, and Mobile Internet Services.
+The data networks group research work focuses on Internet Traffic Analytics, Cybersecurity of Internet-of-Things, Quality of Service, and Mobile Internet Services.

 The major areas of current work are: